 Reaction: 2H2(g) + O2(g) -> 2H2O(g)

 In this reaction, two volumes of hydrogen gas react with one volume of oxygen gas to form two volumes of water vapor.
 This complies with the law, since the initial and final volumes are related in a ratio of simple integers (2:1:2).

 In this reaction, two volumes of ammonia gas decompose to produce three volumes of hydrogen gas and one volume of nitrogen gas.
 Again, this reaction satisfies the law, since the initial and final volumes are related in a simple integer ratio (2:3:1).

 In this reaction, two moles of solid potassium chlorate decompose to produce two moles of solid potassium chloride and three moles of gaseous oxygen.
 The conversion of moles into volumes at standard conditions also complies with the aforementioned law.

-Who Proposed the Law of Definite Proportions?
+Who Stated the Law of Definite Proportions?